server md command¶

 The format and content of the exchanged messages are explained here in a conceptual sense.
 Python-style pseudo code for the library calls to the CSlib is shown, which performs the actual message exchange between the two codes.
 See the CSlib website doc pages for more details on the actual library syntax.
 The “cs” object in this pseudo code is a pointer to an instance of the CSlib.

 See the src/MESSAGE/server_md.cpp and src/MESSAGE/fix_client_md.cpp files for details on how LAMMPS uses these messages.
-See the examples/COUPLE/lammps_vasp/vasp_wrapper.py file for an example of how a quantum code (VASP) can use use these messages.
+See the examples/COUPLE/lammps_vasp/vasp_wrap.py or examples/COUPLE/lammps_nwchem/nwchem_wrap.py files for examples of how a quantum code (VASP or NWChem) can use these messages.

 The following pseudo-code uses these values, defined as enums.